ExtcanaRy/MediaPlayer/README.md

 This project uses the [LittleHooker](https://github.com/WillowSauceR/LittleHooker) framework for HOOK.

 ## Introduction
-This plugin is used to play NBS music on the server.
+This plugin is used to play NBS music on the bedrock dedicated server(BDS).

 ## Usage
 NBS music files should be placed in the ``plugins\MediaPlayer\nbs`` folder